Rib cage: Clinical significance

 Rib fractures are the most common injury to the rib cage.
 These most frequently affect the middle ribs.
 When several adjacent ribs incur two or more fractures each, this can result in a flail chest which is a life-threatening condition.

 A dislocated rib can be painful and can be caused simply by coughing, or for example by trauma or lifting heavy weights.

 One or more costal cartilages can become inflamed – a condition known as costochondritis; the resulting pain is similar to that of a heart attack.

 Abnormalities of the rib cage include pectus excavatum ("sunken chest") and pectus carinatum ("pigeon chest").
 A bifid rib is a bifurcated rib, split towards the sternal end, and usually just affecting one of the ribs of a pair.
 It is a congenital defect affecting about 1.2% of the population.
 It is often without symptoms though respiratory difficulties and other problems can arise.

 Rib removal is the surgical removal of one or more ribs for therapeutic or cosmetic reasons.

 Rib resection is the removal of part of a rib.

 Regeneration

-Since the early part of the 20th century, the ability of the human rib to regenerate itself has been appreciated.
-However, scientific reports demonstrating repair have been sporadic and anecdotal.
-Currently, this phenomenon is best taken advantage of by craniomaxillofacial surgeons, who use both cartilage and bone material from the rib for jaw, face, and ear reconstruction.
+The ability of the human rib to regenerate itself has been appreciated for some time.
+However, the repair has only been described in a few case reports.
+The phenomenon has been appreciated particularly by craniofacial surgeons, who use both cartilage and bone material from the rib for ear, jaw, face, and skull reconstruction.

-The perichondrium is a fibrous sheath of vascular connective tissue surrounding the rib cartilage, containing a source of progenitor stem cells required for rib regeneration.
+The perichondrium and periosteum are fibrous sheaths of vascular connective tissue surrounding the rib cartilage and bone respectively.
+These tissues containing a source of progenitor stem cells that drive regeneration.